Our use of cookies

 • When stating your choice of school, you must give the child’s permanent address at the time of application.
 The address of childminders or other family members who may share in the care of your child must not be quoted as the home address.

 • If the child lives at more than one address Monday to Friday (for example due to a separation) the address used should be where the child lives most of the time during the school week.
 Only one address can be used.
-If the child lives at two addresses, the Local Authority will decide which address to use based on child benefit, child tax credit, Court Orders and/or GP registration.
+If the child lives at two addresses, the Trust will decide which address to use based on child benefit, child tax credit, Court Orders and/or GP registration.

 • The local authority uses a geographical information system (GIS) to calculate home to school distances in miles.
 The measurement is calculated using Ordnance Survey (OS) data from an applicant's home address to the main front gate of the school.
 The coordinates of an applicant's home address are determined and provided by the Local Land and Property Gazetteer (LLPG) and OS address point data.